Lebanon:Operations of the Islamic Resistance on Thursday, Au...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 11:50 a.m. the positions of “Israeli” troops in the vicinity of the “Metula” Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted buildings used by “Israeli” troops in the "Zar’it" settlement with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 6:15 p.m. a deployment of “Israeli” troops at the vicinity of the “Avivim” Barracks with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 4:50 p.m. a deployment of "Israeli" troops in the vicinity of the "Dovev" Barracks with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters targeted at 7:15 p.m. the Al-Summaqa Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 10:30 p.m. the Bayyad Blida Site with the appropriate weapons, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}